sardaarNiamotullah/projectNatours/README.md

 ### To view the project [**CLICK HERE!**](https://sardaarniamotullah.github.io/projectNatours/) <br><br>

 I have created this project website during doing a course from Udemy named [**Advanced CSS**](https://www.udemy.com/course/advanced-css-and-sass/) by **Jonas Schmedtmann**.
-The design and instruction credit goes to my instructor. <br>
+The credit of instruction and design of the site goes to my instructor. <br>

 I have learned a lot of new things about CSS in this course.
 Among them, some things that are worth mentioning... <br><br>
 - How to write scaleable and maintainable CSS.